Career Development Food Safety

 This led to a renewed interest in HVAC (heating, ventilation, and air conditioning) systems, and it's now well-established that proper ventilation can help reduce transmission of the virus in enclosed spaces.

-Now, it’s still more important than ever to ensure that your HVAC systems are working properly.
-If your restaurant or foodservice operation has a central air system, consider upgrading to include air filters with a higher Minimum Efficiency Reporting Value (MERV), as these can capture more small particles that could be carrying COVID-19 and other germs.
+Now, it’s still important to ensure that your HVAC systems are working properly.
+If your restaurant or foodservice operation has a central air system, consider upgrading to include air filters with a higher Minimum Efficiency Reporting Value (MERV), as these can capture more small particles that could be carrying various germs.

 3. Sanitation and food safety should be paramount

-One of the lessons learned during the pandemic is the importance of frequent hand washing and sanitizing.
-It starts with training team members to wash their hands correctly and as frequently as possible.
+Frequent hand washing and sanitizing is important.
+Creating a positive culture around food safety starts with training team members to wash their hands correctly and as frequently as possible.

 Hand sanitizing is an excellent option when hand washing is not a possible solution.
 Having hand sanitizer readily available, as well as stocking up on cleaning supplies, can create a safer environment for both staff members and customers.

 By the same token, cleaning, disinfecting, and sanitizing commercial equipment should not be an afterthought.
-It should be done before and after each use, especially during these times.
+It should be done before and after each use.
 Having a strict cleaning protocol can minimize the risk of the spread of viruses and bacteria.

-And most importantly, we learned that during the pandemic, establishments should implement measures to prevent cross-contamination.
-These measures might include everything from temperature checks for food inventory to proper storage and even the proper handling of food to avoid cross-contamination.
+And most importantly, establishments should always implement measures to prevent cross contamination.
+These measures might include everything from temperature checks for food inventory to proper handling and storage of food to avoid cross-contamination

 4. Contactless payment, reservation systems, and ordering options are all great tools